 Put the rice in a large bowl and cover with very hot water.
 Let it soak anywhere from 5 to 10 minutes.
 Drain, rinse with cold water and drain again.

-Add the chicken stock, celery, parsley, lime juice, salt and chile to the rice.
+Add the chicken stock, 1 stalk celery, sprig parsley, lime juice, 1 teaspoon salt and chile to the rice.
 When the mixture starts to boil, cover the pot, reduce the heat to lowest setting and cook until the rice is cooked through and the liquid has been absorbed, about 20 minutes.

 If the rice grains don't seem soft and cooked through, add a bit more chicken stock or water and let it cook for another 5 more minutes or so.
 Remove the pan from the heat and let it sit covered for 5 to 10 minutes.
 Fluff with a fork and set aside.

 Cook's Note: The skin of the plantain should be almost entirely black when it is mature and ready to use.

 Peel the plantains and slice them diagonally into 1/4-inch thick slices.

 In a saute pan over medium heat, add about 1/4-inch of oil.
 Heat the oil until hot but not smoking.
 Add the plantain slices and fry until lightly browned, but not blackened, about 2 minutes.
 Remove the plantains from the oil to a plate covered with paper towels, to drain.

 Transfer the rice to a large serving bowl and arrange the hot plantains on top.
 Garnish with a good dollop of sour cream and serve.